D-Bhatta/OpenCV-Masker-Django/notes/Notes_checklist_api.md

 ## Main tasks

-- Create a view that takes a form request URL, and a `source` variable
+- Create a view that takes a form request
 - Get video from the request and store it if necessary
 - Pass it to class `Masker` function `apply_mask`
-- Get output url
+- Get output video path
-- Return according to `source`
+- Render a page where it can be downloaded
+- Refactor homepage

-## Create a view that takes a form request URL, and a `source` variable
+## Create a view that takes a form request

-- Create a view function `video` that takes a `source` variable
+- Create a view function `video`
 - Check  if form is valid
-- Check if `source` is `homepage`
 - Add to urls
 - Refactor and run